 A little bit about me…

-In my heart though, I always knew I was a writer and I could usually be found scribbling something — poetry, stories, blog posts, or long, newsy emails and letters.
-In 2016 I decided to get some structure in the area of my writing so I entered the MFA program in Writing for Children and Young Adults at The New School in New York City.
-While I was there I was very lucky to study with authors David Levithan, Andrew Eliopulos, Caron Levis, Coe Booth, and Sarah Weeks.
+In my heart though, I always knew I was a writer, and I could usually be found scribbling something — poetry, stories, blog posts, or long, newsy emails and letters.
+In 2016 I decided to get some structure in the area of my writing, so I entered the MFA program in Writing for Children and Young Adults at The New School in New York City.
+While there I was very lucky to study with authors David Levithan, Andrew Eliopulos, Caron Levis, Coe Booth, and Sarah Weeks.
 My thesis advisor was Jill Santopolo.
 I feel very grateful that I had the opportunity to learn from such great writers.

 It took me some time after completing my MFA until I finished writing the middle grade project I’d gone into the program with.
 And what a different story it had turned into!
 It had started out as a story about feeling like an outsider and morphed into a story about grief and healing, spirituality and finding magic in the world.
-It’s called Repairing the World and it comes out with Aladdin/Simon & Schuster in the summer of 2022.
+It’s called Repairing the World and it was published by Aladdin, an imprint at Simon & Schuster, in the summer of 2022.
 I’m very proud of how it turned out.

 Besides being a writer, I’m also a senior literary agent at Emerald City Literary Agency, an agency outside of Seattle, Washington.
 We represent books for kids and teens.
 I work from our east coast office in New York’s Hudson Valley.
 I truly believe I have the best job ever!
 I represent picture books, chapter books, middle grade and young adult novels, as well as select children’s non-fiction.
 I’m also responsible for the film and television rights for the agency.
 If you’re interested in taking a look at the books I’ve sold, I have a Goodreads shelf which contains all the books that have been announced.